-Homeopathic Medicine - Data from the Australian Homeopathy Report has been artfully manipulated.
-Australian scholars admit: «Against homeopathy falsified data, hostile reports are the result of deliberate manipulations carried out on data of therapeutic efficacy»
+Homeopathic Medicine - The Australian Report against Homeopathy data has been artfully manipulated.
+Australian scholars admit: "Against homeopathy false data, hostile reports are the result of deliberate manipulations carried out on therapeutic efficacy data"

 The most important medical research body in Australia, the National Council for Health and Medical Research (NHMRC), had to admit, as part of an investigation by the Australian Senate, "not to have followed the scientific guidelines and standards recognized in the review of the efficacy tests on homeopathy", Which led to the publication in March 2015 of a highly hostile report on homeopathic medicine.